gantsign/ansible-role-visual-studio-code/README.md

 # Ubuntu only (code-insiders isn't in Microsoft's RPM repo)
 visual_studio_code_build: stable

+# Mirror server for fetching the public keys and the Visual Studio Code
+# installation package.
+The URL may include directories.
+The URL must not end
+# with a trailing slash.
+visual_studio_code_mirror: 'https://packages.microsoft.com'

 # Users to install extensions for and/or write settings.json
 users: []
 ```